bhaskardey407/Deep-Learning-based-Potato-Leaf-Disease-Prediction-using-XAI/README.md

 ## Conclusion
 The Potato Leaf Disease Detection Project demonstrates the effectiveness of CNNs in classifying diseases in potato leaves based on image data.
 By combining custom model development, pre-trained models, and eXplainable AI techniques, the project not only achieves high classification accuracy but also provides valuable insights into the decision-making process of the models.
 This can aid researchers and farmers in early disease detection and management, ultimately contributing to improved crop yield and agricultural sustainability.

-For any inquiries or suggestions, please feel free to contact the project contributors.
+For any inquiries or suggestions, please feel free to contact the project contributor.

-## Contributors
+## Contributor
-- [Your Name]
-- [Co-contributor Name(s)]
+- Bhaskar Dey

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).